 El Laguito: El Laguito may be your choice if you want to stay close to the beach but prefer a more relaxed and quiet vibe than the one you can find in popular Bocagrande.

 Cartagena can be considered reasonably safe for solo travelers if you take the usual precautions.
-Tourist police is present in popular areas such as the Walled City, Getsemani, and Bocagrande.
+Tourist police is present in popular areas such as the Walled City, Getsemaní, and Bocagrande.
 As in other big Colombian cities, it’s better to do your explorations by foot before the night falls and stay in populated and well lit areas.
 Hailing a taxi from the street is not recommended, rather book your transport service by app.
 Taxi alternatives like Uber often provide better service in Colombia.
 Check out our Safety Tips for Solo Travelers in Colombia and Solo Travel Guide.

 Some activities, like hikes and expeditions in the nature, are better done in a group.
 Join our Colombia Solo Travelers Facebook Group to find other solo travelers near you that share your interests.
+(Our focus is on female solo traveler needs and interests.)

 Unfortunately, Cartagena has a bit of a reputation for ripping off tourists, but at least they don’t discriminate between Colombian and foreign travelers, haha.
 It’s always advisable to check prices carefully before making a purchase or placing an order in a restaurant or bar, and to double-check your bills.
 Of course, as always, these are just a few bad apples, and most people are great.